sp-uhh/WSJ0-mixK-Dataset-Creation/README.md

 ## 3- Usage

 - *Set the following arguments when running the script:*
-    - *--output-dir: The target output directory for the WSJ0-mixN dataset*
+    - *--output-dir: The target output directory for the WSJ0-mixK dataset*
     - *--wsj0-root: The path to the folder containing the dataset wsj0/*
     - *--sr-str: Whether to generate the dataset with utterances sampled at 8 kHz and/or 16 kHz (8k / 16k / both)*
     - *--data-length: Whether to use the maximum or minimum length of the selected utterances (min / max / both)*
-    - *--n: The number of speakers to mix in each mixture*
+    - *--k: The number of speakers to mix in each mixture*

 - Run the script in a command line:
-    `python3 create_wsj0_mix_n_dataset.py --output-dir=../path/to/dir/of/choice --wsj0-root=/path/to/wsj0/ --sr-str=8k --data-length=min --n=2`
+    `python3 create_wsj0_mix_k_dataset.py --output-dir=../path/to/dir/of/choice --wsj0-root=/path/to/wsj0/ --sr-str=8k --data-length=min --k=2`

 ## 4- References